favtuts/typescript-best-practices/learn-typescript-beginners/README.md

 };
 ```

 We can also declare function properties with function signatures.
+We can do this using old-school common JavaScript functions (`sayHi`), or ES6 arrow functions (`sayBye`):
 ```ts
 interface Speech {
   sayHi(name: string): string;